DebzDK/guess-the-language/README.md

 ## Features

-Each feature listed below was chosen to provide users with a clear, logical path through the application content in order for this project to achieve its goal.
+Each feature listed below was chosen to provide users with a clear, logical path through the application content in order for this project to achieve its goal and its functional requirements.

 ### Existing features